segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/shopify-fueled/index.md

 ## Stream

-Fueled's Shopify Source streams events into Segment.
-It uses server-side methods to send `track` , `identify` , and `page` events to Segment.
-These events are then available in any Segment Destination that accepts server-side events, and are available in a schema in your data warehouse, so you can query using SQL.
+Fueled's Shopify source streams events into Segment.
+It uses server-side methods to send `track`, `identify`, and `page` events to Segment.
+These events are then available in any Segment destination that accepts server-side events, and are available in a schema in your data warehouse so you can query using SQL.

 The default behavior is for Fueled to pass the email address of identified users as the Segment `userId` , when it's available.